This book is actually two books in one:

 of Least Action, which allows an analysis of a natural process

-the best analysis of relativity theory available, including a rare analysis
+of relativity theory available, including a rare analysis of the relationships

 Chapter 9 is just a little over 100 pages,